Internet Key Exchange

 In computing, Internet Key Exchange (IKE, versioned as IKEv1 and IKEv2) is the protocol used to set up a security association (SA) in the IPsec protocol suite.
 IKE builds upon the Oakley protocol and ISAKMP.
 IKE uses X.509 certificates for authentication ‒ either pre-shared or distributed using DNS (preferably with DNSSEC) ‒ and a Diffie–Hellman key exchange to set up a shared session secret from which cryptographic keys are derived.
+A IETF draft is currently being written to provide a quantum-resistant key establishment using ML-KEM.
 In addition, a security policy for every peer which will connect must be manually maintained.

 History

 The Internet Engineering Task Force (IETF) originally defined IKE in November 1998 in a series of publications (Request for Comments) known as RFC 2407, RFC 2408 and RFC 2409: